Alf Morris: Background

 Morris (one of the eight children of George Henry Morris and his wife Jessie Murphy) was raised in poor circumstances in Ancoats, Manchester.

 In 1935, the family left Ancoats and moved to a new housing estate in Newton Heath.
 He was educated at Brookdale Park School Newton Heath along with Harold Evans, who, as editor of The Sunday Times, wrote a leader saying that: "As time ticked away to the 1970 general election, Alf Morris's Bill was the only piece of legislation worth saving."
 He received evening school tuition.
 He worked from the age of 14 as a clerk in the local Wilson's Brewery.

 Morris, whose father lost an eye and a leg and was gassed while serving in the First World War, and then suffered a long decline in health and eventual death arising from his injuries, became a campaigner on behalf of those with disabilities.
 After his father's death, Morris's mother was not entitled to a war widow's pension.
 Forty years later, Morris himself put the matter right by changing the law affecting armed forces pensions when he became the UK and the World's first Minister for the Disabled.

 Morris did his national service in the army, mainly in the Middle East, from 1946 to 1948.
 He then studied at Ruskin College, Oxford (1949–1950), St Catherine's College, Oxford (BA modern history 1953) and the Department of Education, Manchester University.

 Morris worked as a Manchester schoolteacher and university extension lecturer in social history (1954–1956) and as an Industrial relations officer to the Electrical Supply Industry (1956–1964).

 Family

 He married Irene Jones in 1950.
 They had two sons and two daughters.

-His brother Charles Morris and his niece Estelle Morris have also served as Labour MPs.
+His brother Charles Morris and his niece Estelle Morris have also served as Labour MPs; Estelle also served as a peer alongside him from 2005.

 Lord Morris died in hospital on Sunday 12 August 2012 after a short illness, aged 84.
-He was survived by his wife and children.